Deep Learning Service for Efficient Data Distribution Aware Sorting: Introduction

-Furthermore, complexity of NN-sort is analyzed by using a cost model to illustrate the relationship between the model accuracy and sorting performance.
-Experiments using both synthetic and real-world datasets with different empirical distributions are also carried out to compare the performance between NN-sort and other popular traditional sorting algorithms.
-The contributions of this paper are summarized as follows: \begin{itemize} \item We investigate and explore the opportunities and challenges to improve the traditional sorting problem by leveraging neural network based learning approaches. \item We develop NN-sort, a novel neural network based sorting approach.
-This approach takes the advantage of historical data to train a neural network model, which is data distribution aware.
-The trained model is capable of performing high-performance sorting on new coming data in an iterative way with additional touch-up to guarantee the correctness. \item We provide a formal analysis of the complexity of NN-sort using a cost model that illustrates the intrinsic relationship between model accuracy and sorting performance. \item We evaluate the performance of NN-sort by using both synthetic and real-world datasets.
-Experimental results show that NN-sort provides up to an order of magnitude speed-up in sorting time compared to the state-of-the-art sorting algorithms. \end{itemize}
+The contributions of this paper are summarized as follows: (a) we investigate the opportunities and challenges of enhancing traditional sorting processes by leveraging neural network-based learning approaches; (b) we develop \nnsort, a novel neural network-based sorting method that utilizes historical data to train a data distribution-aware model.
+This trained model performs high-performance sorting on incoming data iteratively, with an additional touch-up process to ensure the correctness of the final result.
+In contrast to state-of-the-art learned sorting methods, \eg \kw{SageDB} \kw{Sort}, \nnsort scales effectively by reducing conflicts during CDF mapping; (c) we provide a formal analysis of \nnsort's complexity using a cost model that clarifies the intrinsic relationship between model accuracy and sorting performance. (d) we evaluate \nnsort's performance on both synthetic and real-world datasets.
+Experimental results demonstrate that \nnsort achieves up to an order of magnitude speed-up in sorting time compared to state-of-the-art sorting algorithms.